 Like all rabbits, the Holland Lop will need their teeth checked regularly.
 Overgrown teeth can be very painful and cause significant problems, like infections.
 A correct diet should be enough to keep the teeth worn down, though a trip to the vet can trim down their teeth as well.

 Wire-bottom cages should be avoided.
 These are bad for their feet and can cause sores.

 Younger rabbits are particularly prone to enteritis, gut stasis, and bloat.
 All of these issues can possibly be deadly.
 Because of their lop ears, they are also prone to ear infections.
 Keep their ears clean and well-groomed.
 Parasites are possible, especially mites.
 They tend to get these from other rabbits or outside areas.

 Parasites are easily treatable with a spot-treatment or injection.
 They are not typically deadly or serious, but they can be extremely annoying for the rabbit.

-Holland Lops must be six months old or older before they can breed.
-If a doe reaches the age of two before breeding, it is generally recommended not to breed her.
-The rabbits’ hips continue to fuse as they age, and her hips may be too fused to prevent complications.
+Holland Lops must be 6 months old or older before they can breed.
+If a doe reaches the age of 2 before breeding, it is generally recommended not to breed her.
+The rabbits’ hips continue to fuse as they age, and her hips may be too fused to avoid complications.